-A guest blog by Ralph Underhill, PIRC Associate and Director of Framing Matters.
-Framing Matters and Health Poverty Action have just published ‘A Practical Guide for Communicating Global Justice and Solidarity’.
+Ralph Underhill is Director of Framing Matters and a PIRC Associate.
+Along with HPA he’s just published ‘A Practical Guide for Communicating Global Justice & Solidarity’.

 Giving to charity is supposed to be a good thing.
 That is pretty uncontroversial, most people accept that.
 But what about the word itself?
 What associations does it bring to mind?
 And most importantly, are these associations actually helpful to your cause?